Ethan-zc/TheSnakeGame/README.md

 After login, user could click start game button to enter the waiting room.
 The username in the waiting room would be updated based on the user that joins the waiting room.
 When one of the user in waiting room clicked the "Start Game" button, all users in the waiting room would start to play the snake game together on the server.
-The snake that is been controlled by the current user would be draw in blue, while other snakes would be draw in black.
+The snake that is controlled by the current user would be drawn in blue, while other snakes would be drawn in black.
 The snake could be controlled by arrow button to move around.
 Following are the basic rules for the game: <br>

 1. Every second one user live, the user would get 10 points. <br>